DiogoNeves/diogoneves.github.io/index.md

 ### Excited about

-:point_right: AI, VR, AR, Life Experience Design, Empowering Communities
+:point_right: AI, VR, AR, Life Experience Design
 :point_right: Online (and other informal types of) Education
 :point_right: How to give people more control over and enjoy their lives, with the aid of technology